swissmanu/pattern-matching-with-typescript/README.md

 ## Conclusion

 The presented solution to bring pattern matching to TypeScript based applications is a powerful way to keep growing code bases better maintainable.
 It is a tool to keep code duplication low and keep conditions separated from actual behavior.
-Better readable code is an additional side effect.
+More readable code is an additional side effect.

 I do work with these paradigms for quite some time up to today.
 After writing this article one thing is even more clear to me than before: To replicate pattern matching for a language like TypeScript means to introduce a lot of boilerplate code.
 And indeed this boilerplate can be overkill for small, simple applications.